SpaskeISO/cdbgo/README.md

 ## About cdbgo

-cdbgo is a pure Go implementation of a **reader** of the CDB format.
+cdbgo is pure Go implementation of a **reader** of the CDB format.
 It provides:
 - Reading CDB files
 - Thread-safe concurrent access
 - Iterator support for full database scanning